parazeeknova/nyxtext-zenith/.github/README.md

     - Run the `Nyxtext.exe` file

 2. Using development release (recommended for testers):

+    > [!CAUTION]
+    > Currently action builds are not working due to some issues, please use the standalone executable from releases .

     - Download the latest development release from the [Action Build](https://github.com/parazeeknova/nyxtext-zenith/actions)
     - Extract the downloaded ZIP file
     - Add an exclusion in Windows Defender to run the application
     - Run the `Nyxtext.exe` file

-3. Using development environment (recommended for developers):
+1. Using development environment (recommended for developers):
     - Open a terminal and run the following commands:
       ```bash
       git clone --depth 1 https://github.com/parazeeknova/nyxtext-zenith.git